vonhoff/TilemapToAnimation/README.md

 ### Installation

 1. Ensure you have [.NET 10 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/10.0) installed.
-2. Download the latest release from the [releases page](https://github.com/vonhoff/Animation2Tilemap/releases).
+2. Download the latest release from the [releases page](https://github.com/vonhoff/TilemapToAnimation/releases).
 3. Extract the zip file to your preferred location.

 ### Usage

 ```
-animation2tilemap -i <input file/folder> -o <output folder>
+tilemap2animation -i <input file> -o <output GIF file>
 ```

+The input file can be:
+- A TMX tilemap file
+- A TSX tileset file
+- A tileset image file (the tool will try to find related TMX and TSX files)

 For a full list of options, use:

 ```
-animation2tilemap --help
+tilemap2animation --help
 ```

 ## How It Works

-It starts by loading the input, which can be a single image, a multi-frame file (such as a GIF), or a folder of images.
-Multi-frame files are automatically treated as animations.
-When processing a folder where all images have the same dimensions, they are assumed to be animation frames; confirmation is requested unless the `--assume-animation` option is used.

-Next, the tileset factory divides each frame into tiles and uses image hashing to track unique tiles at each grid position, ensuring that only unique tiles are stored for a compact tileset.
-For each grid position, a unique identifier is generated to represent the sequence of tiles across frames, capturing any tile animation patterns.

-Finally, the tilemap factory constructs a tilemap that references the generated tileset, creating a map layer that reflects the original frame layout.
-It then uses the calculated sequence IDs to assign the correct animated tile ID to each grid position, reconstructing the original animation.
+The tool processes Tiled map files through several specialized services:

+The tool first determines the type of input file and resolves any missing related files (TMX, TSX, and tileset image).

+It then parses the TMX and TSX files to extract the tilemap structure, layer data, and tileset information.

+The tileset image is loaded and processed, applying any necessary transparency settings.

+The tool analyzes the layer data and generates animation frames by compositing tiles from the tileset according to their positions in the tilemap.

+Finally, it encodes the generated frames into an animated GIF file with the specified frame delays.

 ## Support and Contribute

 If you find value in this project, there are several ways you can contribute:

-- Give the [project](https://github.com/vonhoff/Animation2Tilemap) a star on GitHub.
+- Give the [project](https://github.com/vonhoff/Tilemap2Animation) a star on GitHub.
 - Support the project through [GitHub Sponsors](https://github.com/sponsors/vonhoff).
 - Improve documentation, report bugs, or submit pull requests.

 ## License

-Animation2Tilemap is open-source software licensed under the [MIT License](LICENSE).
+TilemapToAnimation is open-source software licensed under the [MIT License](LICENSE).